 I was anxious that it might just be me being useless, so I made sure to give my brother a go – a guy who's clocked up hundreds of hours in Dead By Daylight's earlier PS4 and PC versions.
 First impressions for him weren't great, as we sat and waited eagerly for a match to load, with the game appearing to crash three times before eventually gurgling, spluttering back to life.

-I spent most of the match looking over his shoulder, watching in complete amusement as he careened drunkenly around the drab map, occasionally getting a hit in through sheer dumb luck but never quite being able to not appear totally sozzled.
+I spent most of the match looking over his shoulder, watching in complete amusement as he careened drunkenly around the drab map, occasionally getting a hit in through sheer dumb luck but always appearing totally sozzled.
 Lord only knows how ridiculous the lumbering Leatherface rip-off looked to his would-be prey.

 Everything takes too long; animations drag on and constantly slow you down.
 I'm aware that this is likely a balancing decision – I agree that you shouldn't be able to rapidly spam attacks as the killer – but when paired with how slow everything else is it becomes an insufferable pain to play.

 I generally had more luck as the humans, even if I suspect that might just have been because the unfortunate individual playing as the killer was having such a hard time.
 And that sucks, obviously.

 Everyone should be fighting to play as the big, bad monster.
 It's one of the few things that 2017's Friday the 13th managed to do well, with the building score and ludicrous, easy-to-use supernatural powers really selling the idea that you were this unstoppable evil.

 In the case of Dead by Daylight Mobile, well, there's almost no tension to any of it, let alone moments of genuine fear.
 I was frustrated and annoyed after several rounds of play, though I kept going to see whether the many rotating upgrades would in some way improve things.